punit5658/interview/README.md

        VBoxManage controlvm "Ubuntu 18.04 Server Fresh" natpf1 "GogUI,tcp,127.0.0.1,3100,,3100"

 #### Well-Known Issue of URL
-##### User can change configuration in future directly modify app.ini file in following directory of VM
+##### User can change configuration in future directly modify port, url from app.ini file in following directory of VM
-    /var/gogs/gogs/conf
+    /var/gogs/gogs/conf/app.ini

    ##### For the first time, configure it following the installation steps
    ###### Database uses SQLite3 (no external DB required)